confxsd/arcase/README.md

 `2021-02-12T21:57:57.719Z | /api/user | 500 | A message couldn't send. request={safe(req.body)} | {error.stack}`

-There is a duplication at logger module (is used in both app and dbprovider services) but it can be solved by deploying the logger module as a package so it can be used by installing via package manager (such as npm).
+There is a duplication at logger module (is used in both app and dbprovider services) but it can be solved by deploying the logger module as a package so it is possible to use it by installing via a package manager (currently npm).

 ### [Tests](#tests)